Visa name

 Who qualifies

-The E33G Remote Worker KITAS (and B211A Second Home Visa) is designed for remote workers whose income comes from outside Indonesia.
-Meeting every single requirement matters — consulates reject applications for single missing documents.
+The E33G Remote Worker KITAS (and B211A Second Home Visa) is written for remote workers whose income comes from outside Indonesia.
+Every requirement counts.
+Consulates reject applications over a single missing document, and they will not reach out to ask for it.
 Here is the full checklist as published by Indonesia's immigration authority.

 - •E33G KITAS: proof of annual income of at least $60,000 USD